jedick/plotmydata/README.md

-# Plot My Data (in R with AI Agents)
+# Plot My Data - using R with AI Agents

+The R software environment is an open-source platform for statistics, data analysis and visualization.
-To solve real-world problems, AI agents need to choose the correct tool to use.
+To help R users solve real-world problems, AI agents need access to tools and guidance about their usage.

-The aim of this project is to engineer an ecosystem of AI agents and tools to support intuitive conversational execution of statistical functions.
+The aim of this project is to build an intuitive conversational interface to powerful plotting function.

-The current implementation is an AI agent that can produce random numbers from various probability distributions.
+To do this, we are engineering an ecosystem of AI agents and tools that can make plots, generate random numbers, and run R code.

+A data-first approach to AI development using known-good traces as evaluation baselines ensures that the system works as expected.
-It's made with industry-standard components, representing a foundation for building natural language interfaces for complex workflows.
+It's made with industry-standard components, supporting different models and scalable deployment options.

 ![AI agent uses R `rbinom` function in response to "Simulate 100 coin tosses and count the number of heads."](https://chnosz.net/guest/plotmydata/rbinom.png)